by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

 - Empowerment comes from a sense of ownership.

-- Reward excellent creative endeavours.
+- Reward excellent creative endeavors.

 - True empowerment comes from releasing the creative power of knowledge and motivation.